cbsone/stinger/docs/00_install/00_install-prebuilt-binaries.md

 ---

 [[info | Previous Builds]]
-| If you have previously installed EOSIO from source using shell scripts, you must first run the [Uninstall Script](01_build-from-source/01_shell-scripts/05_uninstall-eosio.md) before installing any prebuilt binaries on the same OS.
+| If you have previously installed Stinger from source using shell scripts, you must first run the [Uninstall Script](01_build-from-source/01_shell-scripts/05_uninstall-eosio.md) before installing any prebuilt binaries on the same OS.

 ## Prebuilt Binaries

-Prebuilt EOSIO software packages are available for the operating systems below.
+Prebuilt Stinger software packages are available for the operating systems below.
 Find and follow the instructions for your OS:

 ### Mac OS X: